Mary Craig Sinclair: Career

-Kimbrough (called Craig in many accounts) began writing and contributed regularly to newspapers and magazines.
-On a trip with her mother to a sanitarium in Battle Creek, Michigan, they attended a lecture by Upton Sinclair, who had published The Jungle, where they met him.
-Kimbrough talked with him about her writing and he began to teach her through their deepening relationship.
+Kimbrough (called "Craig" in many accounts) began writing and contributed regularly to newspapers and magazines.

+On a trip with her mother to the Battle Creek Sanitarium, they attended a lecture by best-selling author Upton Sinclair and met him afterwards.
+Kimbrough talked with Sinclair about her writing and he began to teach her, developing a deepening relationship even though he was married.

+At the age of twenty-five, to sell her uncompleted biography of Winnie Davis (the daughter of Jefferson Davis) Kimbrough traveled to New York City.
+There she met the poet George Sterling, who was visiting from his home in California.
+Sterling was married, but he immediately declared his love for Kimbrough.
+She told him, "I cannot love you."
+He responded that he would write a poem a day and send it to her, which he did, along with impassioned letters.

+Sterling and Sinclair had been friends for years.
+Now they competed for Kimbrough's affections.
+She chose Sinclair.
+All three remained close friends until Sterling's death in 1926.
+Sterling taught Mary Craig Sinclair how to write poetry.

 At the time of the Kimbrough-Sinclair marriage on April 21, 1913, the New York Times reported that Mary Craig Kimbrough was best known in the South for The Romance History of Winnie Davis, her biography of Winnie Davis, the daughter of Jefferson Davis.
 But in her autobiography, Craig said she never wanted to publish it because she found that "emotionalism and sentimentality among Confederate veterans made writing an objective study impossible."
 As she recalled, her future husband said, "Your book is terrible!
 You can't write.
 I can't honestly encourage you."